KyawMinOo123-cyber/final_project.github.io/README.md

 Usage guide
-you will need to install code editor and python first open command and use the steps below vVv
+you will need to install code editor(Like VS Code) and python first open command and use the steps below vVv

 1. first clone the github repo>>